 Candidates invited to interview will have the option to participate in an in-person Multiple Mini-Interview (MMI).
 We will also be offering a limited number of virtual MMI opportunities during the season.
 The in-person MMIs will be part of an Applicant Visit Day — where candidates will have an opportunity to meet current students, interact with faculty and leadership, and learn more about the curriculum and extracurricular activities in a more personal setting.
 Applicants who interview using the virtual MMI will have a Virtual Applicant Visit Day that follows a similar agenda to the in-person visit.

 Please review our Interview Page for more information about the MMI process.

 Step V: Admissions Decision

 Applicants to the MD program will begin receiving acceptance offers beginning mid-October through mid-March.
 At no time is a financial deposit required.
 An acceptance offer may be rescinded if any materials submitted above are not received or are known to be fraudulent or deceptive.
 Candidates for the entering class will be advised that matriculation is based upon the following conditions:

 - Satisfactory completion of all required courses for admissions, as well as conferral of bachelor's degree.

 - Ability to obtain an Arizona Department of Safety Fingerprint Clearance Card (FCC).

-Step VI: National Decision
+Step VI: The Decision Process

 Step VII: Prepare to Transition into Medical School

-Candidates for the entering class will be required to submit documentation pertinent to the start of school, including immunization records, proof of personal health insurance, official transcripts, and other information to ensure a smooth transition.
+Candidates for the entering class will be required to submit documentation pertinent to the start of school, including immunization records, proof of personal health insurance, official transcripts and other information to ensure a smooth transition.